neopo − A lightweight solution for local Particle development

 run <target> [project] [-v/q]

 Run a specified makefile target for a project.
-Includes common targets presented in BUILD OPTIONS in addition to other, less frequently used targets.
+Includes common targets presented in BUILD COMMANDS in addition to other, less frequently used targets.
 The -v and -q flags are supported.
 Running without arguments will list available targets.
 The tab completion function can suggest targets for this command.

 export <target> [project] [-v/q]